nsofnetworks/terraform-provider-pfptmeta/docs/data-sources/policy.md

 ### Read-Only

 - `description` (String)
-- `destinations` (Set of String) Entities (users, groups or network elements) to which the access is granted to.
+- `destinations` (Set of String) Entities (users, groups, devices or network elements) to which the access is granted to.
 - `enabled` (Boolean)
-- `exempt_sources` (Set of String) Entities (users, groups or network elements) to be excluded from accessing the application defined in this policy.
+- `exempt_sources` (Set of String) Entities (users, groups, devices or network elements) to be excluded from accessing the application defined in this policy.
 - `id` (String) The ID of this resource.
 - `name` (String)
 - `protocol_groups` (Set of String) Protocol groups that restrict the protocols or TCP/UDP ports for this policy
-- `sources` (Set of String) Entities (users, groups or network elements) to be authorized to access the application defined in this policy.
+- `sources` (Set of String) Entities (users, groups, devices or network elements) to be authorized to access the application defined in this policy.